-Let’s bust the confusion and slake your thirst of knowing these two in little more detail.
+Let’s bust the confusion and slake your thirst for knowing these two in little more detail.

 #1 – Why study Project Finance or Private Equity?

 Project finance is an art of financing the project, often quite large from different sources of funds.
-So if you know project finance, it would help you to understand how the whole process is being taken care of.
-Suppose, you join a bank after you study and see that your bank works as a financier for a project management company.
-You need to know in greater detail that how bank will decide to invest in the project or not to invest.
-The bank will see the projected cash flow through financial modeling and then if the projected cash flow seems satisfactory, then only will sanction loan.
-You also need to know about what collateral the project management company will keep as mortgage as they can’t mortgage their own company assets.
+So if you know project finance, it would help you understand how the whole process is being taken care of.
+Suppose you join a bank after you study and see that your bank works as a financier for a project management company.
+You need to know in greater detail how the bank will decide to invest in the project or not invest.
+The bank will see the projected cash flow through financial modeling, and then if the projected cash flow seems satisfactory, only will sanction the loan.
+You also need to know what collateral the project management company will keep as mortgage as they can’t mortgage their company assets.

 What is Project Finance?

-Now, the above is just an overview of project finance.
-There are many nitty-gritty of this.
-Many parties and documents are used as a part of the process which you will get to know in later section.
+Now, the above is just an overview of project financeProject FinanceProject Finance is long-term debt finance offered for large infrastructure projects depending upon their projected cash flows.
+Moreover, an investor has to form a Special Purpose Vehicle (SPV) to acquire the same. .
+There is much nitty-gritty of this.
+Many parties and documents are used as a part of the process, which you will get to know in the later sections.

 What is Private Equity?

 There’s no doubt about it that private equity is completely different than project finance.
-In case of private equity, there are usually four functions.
+In the case of private equity, there are usually four functions.
 The first and most important function is fundraising.
 Normally fundraising is being done by the senior associates.
-But as juniors also there are ample opportunities to analyze the past performance, past investors and the strategy used in the past.
-Often, as junior associates, you need to do credit analysis.
+But as juniors also, there are ample opportunities to analyze past performance, past investors, and the strategy used in the past.
+Often, as junior associates, you need to do credit analysisCredit AnalysisCredit analysis is the process of drawing conclusions about an entity's creditworthiness based on available data (both quantitative and qualitative) and making recommendations about perceived needs and risks.
+Credit analysis also involves identifying, assessing, and mitigating risks associated with an entity's failure to meet financial commitments..
 The second function is screening.
 In screening, the junior associates take pivot roles.
-They look for all the opportunities and screen by using financial models (Discounted Cash Flow analysis, Net Present Value method etc.).
+They look for all the opportunities and screens by using financial models (DCF Valuation, Net Present Value method, etc.).
 They see whether investing in these projects would be profitable or not.
 The third function is managing investments and portfolios.
-Associates help to turn around operations and also help increase operational efficiency (EBITDA, ROE etc.).
-Lastly private equity associates also work on their fourth main function and that is to analyze exit strategy that needs in-depth analysis.
+Associates help to turn around operations and help increase operational efficiency (EBITDA, ROE, etc.).
+Lastly, private equity associates also work on their fourth main function, and that is to analyze the exit strategy that needs in-depth analysis.

 Private equity associates need to be thorough with financial models.
-They also need to have in-depth investment knowledge and be aware of the market changes every now and then.
-Go for this profession, if you have a knack of analysis and a passion for investment in broader sense.
+They also need to have in-depth investment knowledge and be aware of the market changes now and then.
+Go for this profession if you have a knack of analysis and a passion for investment in a broader sense.

 #3 – Important Concepts

-In this section we will learn few concepts in project finance and also get to know about the parties involved and documents required.
+In this section, we will learn a few concepts in project finance and also get to know about the parties involved and documents required.

 - Pre-bid stage